weka511/smac/book/README.md

 5.1|energy_ising.py|5.1: Compute energy of a simple Ising configuration -|edge_ising.py|Algorithm 5.5 edge-ising.
 Gray code enumeration of the loop configurations in Figure 5.8 -|enumerate_ising.py|Algorithm 5.3: single flip enumeration for the Ising model.
--|Exercise 5-2.
-Generate configurations from binary representation (incomplete) -|Exercise 5-4: Implement thermo-ising for mean energ and cV -|Exercise 5-6.Plot magnetization as a function of temperature -|exercise_5.7.py|Exercise 5.7.
+-|exercise_5_2.py|Exercise 5-2.
+Generate configurations from binary representation (incomplete) -|exercise_5_4.py|Exercise 5-4: Implement thermo-ising for mean energ and cV -|exercise_5_6.py|Exercise 5-6.Plot magnetization as a function of temperature -|exercise_5_7.py|Exercise 5.7.
 Compute Partition function using loop configurations as described in 5.1.3 -|ising.py|Shared code for Ising model: Algorithm 5.2, Gray code for spins; generate neighbours of a spin; calculate energy for a configuration.
 -|ising_enum.py|Algorithm 5.3: Single spin-slip enumeration for Ising model -|ising-stats.py|Figure 6.6 - plot data from ising.py